MilaTost/ExpEvo_with_replicated_selection/README.md

 Whereas we applied the this new significance threshold to the commonly used
           <img src="https://render.githubusercontent.com/render/math?math=F_{ST}">
 statistic.
+## 1 Phenotypic data analysis

-## 1 Pipeline for the analysis of GBS data adapted from [Wickland et al. 2013](https://github.com/dpwickland/GB-eaSy)
+## 2 Pipeline for the analysis of GBS data adapted from [Wickland et al. 2013](https://github.com/dpwickland/GB-eaSy)
 For the analysis of our raw reads from paired-end genotyping-by-sequencing (GBS) with ApeKI according to [Elshire et al. 2011](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0019379&type=printable), we used the GB-eaSy pipeline from [Wickland et al. 2013](https://github.com/dpwickland/GB-eaSy). <br />
 The pipeline consists out of several steps, which comprises:
 - [Demultiplexing and trimming of the adapter sequence](https://github.com/dpwickland/GB-eaSy#step-2-demultiplex-raw-reads)